CaDatPitt/documentation/01-principles-and-objectives.md

 Serials and ephemera are foregrounded in this project because, historically, the conditions of their production and reception often made serials and ephemera more desirable venues for specific counterpublics than monograph publication.

-In addition to collections developed by the Library, the CaD @ Pitt project includes collections developed by researchers.
+In addition to collections developed by the Library, the CaD@Pitt project includes collections developed by researchers.
 Researchers  can curate new collections by selecting items from the Library’s  general, archival, special, and/or distinctive collections.

-A list of collections for which the CaD @ Pitt repository contains datasets can be viewed here.
+A list of collections for which the CaD@Pitt repository contains datasets can be viewed here.
 This list continues to grow as scholars request access to data for existing library collections or develop their own collections.

 ## Data Layers

 Our project takes a “data layers” approach, which diverges from a monolithic data model (i.e.,  singular, non-interpretive, and exhaustive).
 Instead, it presents an interface made up of data from multiple sources that vary in encoding scheme, granularity of description, and completeness/richness.
 This approach liberates data creation and curation from the expectation of perfection or singularity of authority, and it allows data to be enriched, augmented and interpreted incrementally over time through a layering process.
 It also provides a practical and low-barrier entry point for scholars to create datasets, or data layers, based on their research priorities and to share those layers.
-The CaD @ Pitt repository houses three [3] types of data layers:
+The CaD@Pitt repository houses three [3] types of data layers:
 - **source data**: snapshots of library collections metadata files in their original source format (e.g., MARC 21, EAD, DC, MODS, RELS-EXT, RELS-INT, FITS);
 - **base layers**: curated datasets (CSV files) derived and simplified from the source data layers, defined and described by the data dictionary and application profiles;
 - **extension layers**: scholar-created data(sets) that enrich/augment library collections data (i.e., source data and base layers), with accompanying documentation.